pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_presence.md

 33        }
 34    }
 35}
 ```

 #### Return occupancy only

-Requires Presence

-Specify a single channel with includeUUIDs and includeState set to false to return only occupancy.
+Requires Presence add-on enabled.
+To return only occupancy for a single channel, set includeUUIDs and includeState to false.

 ```
 1

 ```

 ##### Example response